All About Correspondence Clerks

-Correspondence Clerk Job Description Compose letters or electronic correspondence in reply to requests for merchandise, damage claims, credit and other information, delinquent accounts, incorrect billings, or unsatisfactory services.
+Correspondence Clerk Example Compose letters or electronic correspondence in reply to requests for merchandise, damage claims, credit and other information, delinquent accounts, incorrect billings, or unsatisfactory services.
 Duties may include gathering data to formulate reply and preparing correspondence.

 - Complete form letters in response to requests or problems identified by correspondence.